joanroig/midi-to-scaler-chord-sets/README.md

 ### Configuration parameters

 - **threshold:** time interval in MIDI ticks to determine the maximum amount of time between note-on and note-off events for the events to be considered part of the same chord.
-- **inFolderPath:** folder used to read the midi files, it must contain a subfolder with the midi files for each set.
+- **inFolderPath:** folder used to read the midi files, it must contain subfolders with the midi files for each set.
 The name of each subfolder will name the set.
 - **outFolderPath:** folder used to save the converted sets.